-Want to see how your vitamin D supplementation is affecting your thyroid and mineral levels?
+Want to see how your vitamin D supplementation is impacting your thyroid and mineral levels?

 With a simple hair analysis test (available here), you can discover if vitamin D supplements are having an ill-impact on your mineral levels, your metabolism and your health.
 Read all about why else you’d want to cut off your hair for your health here or enter your email below to learn all about the best way to understand your own mineral levels with hair analysis.

 Do you have low vitamin D levels?
 Please share in the comments what you think!